khawarizmus/hijri-week-calendar-proposal/content.typ

-Let's take the date: Wedensday 18 Shaʿbān 1445 AH using Ummu al-Qura based on the table the shift is -1 so the new date is: Tueday 17 Shaʿbān 1445 AH in this case the yearly ordinal number for Tueday 17 Shaʿbān 1445 AH is: 229 now the week number is: 229 / 7 ≈ 33
+Let's take the date: Wedensday 18 Shaʿbān 1445 AH using Ummu al-Qura based on the table the shift is -1 so the new date is: Tueday 17 Shaʿbān 1445 AH in this case the yearly ordinal date for Tueday 17 Shaʿbān 1445 AH is: 229 now the week number is: 229 / 7 ≈ 33

 this means that Wedensday 18 Shaʿbān occurs on the 33rd week of 1445 AH according to Ummu al-Qura